-Funding
+b) Funding

-The Fund is financed by contributions from members, the Council, other admitted and scheduled bodies and from interest and dividends on the Fund's investments.
-Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013 and range from 5.50% to 12.50% and 2.75% to 6.25% of pensionable pay for the main scheme and 50/50 section respectively, for the financial year ending 31 March 2023.
+The Fund is financed by contributions from members, the Council, the admitted and scheduled bodies and from interest and dividends on the Fund's investments.
+Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013 and range from 5.50% to 12.50% and 2.75% to 6.25% of pensionable pay for the main scheme and 50/50 section respectively, for the financial year ending 31 March 2024.
 Employers also pay contributions into the Fund based on rates determined by the appointed actuary following triennial funding valuations.
-The last such valuation was as at 31 March 2022.
-At present, the employer contributions rates range from 13.5% to 24.7% of the pensionable pay, as per the 2019 valuation.
+The last such valuation was as at 31 March 2022, covering three financial years to 31 March 2026.
+Presently, the employer contributions rates range from 15.1% to 26.8% of the pensionable pay, as per the 2022 valuation.

-Benefits
+c) Benefits